Rebalancing, Repurposing, Replanning, Remodeling - Let's Look At Portfolio Adjustments For 2021

 There are three closed-end funds that I favor in this sector, all of which I have previously owned.

 The first is Cohen & Steers Infrastructure (UTF).
-I really like their portfolio diversification (energy utilities, renewable energy, transportation, water resources, infrastructure REITs, etc.).
+I really like its portfolio diversification (energy utilities, renewable energy, transportation, water resources, infrastructure REITs, etc.).
 Unfortunately, UTF is currently selling at a premium to NAV and the share price is gradually approaching all-time highs.
-The monthly dividend had remained unchanged for the past three years, and I am thinking they might increase it soon.
+The monthly dividend had remained unchanged for the past three years, and I am thinking it might increase it soon.

 Next is Brookfield Real Assets Income (RA).
 The fund's portfolio consists of about 69 percent bonds and 28 percent stocks, and some international exposure is also provided.
 It sells at an 11 percent discount to NAV and yields an outsize 13 percent.
 We initiated a small position last month, and I feel it is still a bit undersold, so am looking to add on any pullback.